MileHacker Logo

 • Port Ghalib: Modern marina and resort complex.
 Features shops, restaurants, cafes, and luxury yachts.

-• Marsa Alam Beaches: Many resorts feature private, pristine beaches for relaxation and direct sea access.
+• Marsa Alam Beaches: Many resorts feature private, pristine beaches for relaxation and direct a way to get to the sea.

 Visitor Insights

 • Access & Fees: Sites accessible via organized boat trips.
-Fees often included in dive/snorkeling packages.
+Fees frequently included in dive/snorkeling packages.
 National park has entrance fees.

 • Photography: For Dolphin House, aim for early morning.
 For sharks at Elphinstone, plan for specific seasons (Oct-Jan).
 An underwater camera is useful.